Transitioning from Full-Time Work to Barista FIRE

 A teacher transitioned to working 20 hours a week at a local library and taking seasonal roles at REI for the employee discount and insurance.
 Result: By covering 100% of their base living expenses through part-time work, their $500,000 nest egg remained untouched for five years, doubling to $1M (assuming 7% returns) without a single additional contribution.

-Comparative Strategy Matrix
+Comparative Matrix

 Feature Full-Time Career Barista FIRE Traditional FIRE